 “I like The Notebook,” Potter joked.
 We both broke out into chuckles.

 When the laughter faded, I turned my head to look at Potter again.
-His eyes were a dark, toasted amber, glinting with alcohol.
+His eyes were a dark, toasted amber, glinting with alcohol and amusement.
 They were watching me carefully, waiting for my next move.

-“I think I have trust issues because of my dad,” I said softly, and I knew that I shouldn’t be saying this, that I would regret revealing something so personal in the morning, but I didn’t care.
+“I think I have trust issues because of my dad,” I admitted softly, and I knew that I shouldn’t be saying this, that this was a secret of an entirely different kind, and I would regret revealing something so personal in the morning.
+But I didn’t care.
 The words were already dripping out of my mouth, thick and soft like honey.

 Potter scanned my face, the familiar line etched in between his furrowed eyebrows.
 “Yeah?
 How so?”

 I shrugged.
 “He just left Aidan and I when we were really young and…Well, he’s a hard guy to connect with.
 Doesn’t open up easily.
 And I think I’m becoming like that — like him.”
 I paused, a horrible thought suddenly occurring to me.
 “If I’m not already.”

 Potter shook his head slowly, mouth a flat line.
 “You couldn’t, Bennett.
 You care too much.”